tetyanaloskutova/remote-works/docs/guides/taxes.rst

 Taxes
 =====

-Saleor gives a possibility to configure taxes.
+Remote-works gives a possibility to configure taxes.
 It can be done in dashboard ``Taxes`` tab.

 Taxes are charged according to the rates applicable in the country to which the order is delivered.
 If tax rate set for the product is not available, standard tax rate is used by default.